AX84 Firefly

 Components

 There aren’t many good audio-grade components here in Serbia so most parts are ordered from Germany, UK or USA.
 I purchased good metal film resistors in local store and power transformer is also built here.
-AX84.com offers many low-wattage amp designs, but I finally decided to go with FireFly, 1.5W hi-gain amp which offers good cranked tone at bedroom level and is not too complicated to build for a newbie.
+AX84.com offers many low-wattage amp designs, but I finally decided to go with FireFly, a one or so watt hi-gain amp which offers good cranked tone at bedroom level and is not too complicated to build for a newbie.
 Power transformer was custom made by Trafomatic and output transformer is Hammond 125A.
-For caps I used mostly Orange Drops for nF range (and one Xicon Poly film in tone stack), Silver Mica for pF range, filter caps are F+T electrolytes and few caps are great Solen Fast poly.
-One of those Solen caps at 2.2uF is used as treble bleed at L-Pad.
-Those ECC83 and ECC81 tubes are EI and 12AT7 is N.O.S.
-General Electric.
+For caps I used mostly Orange Drops for nF range, silver mica and ceramics for pF range, filter caps are F+T and Nichicon electrolytics and few caps are nice Solen Fast polyester capacitors.
+I experimented with several different brands of 12AX7/ECC83 and 12AU7/ECC81 tubes and tried 12AT7/ECC82 as output tube.
 Hookup wire is 1000V solid core in different colors, a gift from AmpMaker.com (HUGE thanks).
-As for the speaker, one of few dedicated guitar speakers you can find in Serbia is Celestion Greenback G12M.
-I got one of these to make a cabinet.
+As for the speaker, one of the few guitar speakers you could find in Serbia back in 2005 was Celestion Greenback G12M, so I got one of these to make a 1×12″ cabinet to go with the Firefly.
+I later replaced it with a much more compact 1×10″ cab with Celestion Vintage G10 speaker.

 Pictorial